 The basic barbering program can be completed in 500 hours.
 This course is intended for apprentice barbers who have registered with the state of New York.
 This program introduces and explains the expectations, guidelines, and procedures that students will need to know in order to pass the state board exam.
 Course topics include the history of barbering, infection control, safe work practices, microbiology, and facial hair design.
 Upon completion of this course, graduates will be ready take the state exam and become a licensed barber.

 A more comprehensive course, this option consists of 700 hours of study and covers both skill development and barbering theory.
 Students tackled advanced techniques and ideas such as implements and tools, New York State barber law, barbershop management, and licensing requirements.
 Graduates from this program will also be prepared to the barbershop management examination.

 Other School Options

-Two other schools in the NYC area offering barber training include the Big Apple Barber School, located in the city, and The Long Island Barber Institute, located in Hempstead, about 28 miles from New York City.
-Graduation from either school's programs can prepare students for barber licensure.
+Another school in the NYC area offering barber training is The American Barber Institute, which is located squarely in New York City.
+Graduation from this school's program can prepare students for barber licensure.